Felony Charges in Pasco County

 State Attorney’s Investigations in Felony Cases in Pasco County

 The victims of felony crimes in Pasco County, FL, and critical witnesses might be notified of a meeting at the State Attorney’s Office for an “invest.”
-The invest is a face to face meeting that provides the alleged victim or critical witness with an opportunity to provide a sworn statement to a prosecutor regarding the incident.
+The “invest” is a face to face meeting that provides the alleged victim or critical witness with an opportunity to provide a sworn statement to a prosecutor regarding the incident.

 Although the defendant and his attorney are not present, the defense can also present information during the earliest stages of the case, including exculpatory evidence or mitigation.

-This article was last updated on Wednesday, April 15, 2020.
+This article was last updated on Friday, November 27, 2020.